Nonogram: Nonograms in computing

 Solving nonogram puzzles is an NP-complete problem.
 This means that there is no polynomial time algorithm that solves all nonogram puzzles unless P = NP.

 However, certain classes of puzzles, such as those in which each row or column has only one block of cells and all cells are connected, may be solved in polynomial time by transforming the problem into an instance of 2-satisfiability.

 Software solvers

 An extensive comparison and discussion of nonogram solving algorithms is found at the WebPBN site (Web Paint-By-Number).

-Some other online and offline solvers include:
+A nonogram solver written in C++ and published in the journal Pattern Recognition solves lines in quadratic time at most.